ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

 ### Key Automation Steps in Bridging the CI/CD pipeline include:

-5. Security Policy as Code and Behavioral Learning
+5. **Security Policy as Code and Behavioral Learning**

-A. Capture the ‘allowed’ application behavior in standard CRD yaml files.
+* Capture the ‘allowed’ application behavior in standard CRD yaml files.
 Behavior should include allowed network connections and protocols including ingress/egress, processes, and file access activity.
 Security policies that are not tied to specific applications such as global security rules can also be expressed in separate CRDs.

-B. Build review, approval, and check-in steps into the pipeline so the security policy as code represents the ultimate authority for production security rules.
+* Build review, approval, and check-in steps into the pipeline so the security policy as code represents the ultimate authority for production security rules.

-C. Deploy the security policy CRDs into the production environment before the new or updated applications are deployed, thereby ensuring the new workloads are secured from the moment they start running.
+* Deploy the security policy CRDs into the production environment before the new or updated applications are deployed, thereby ensuring the new workloads are secured from the moment they start running.

-6. Use Behavioral Learning to Automate Security Policy
+6. ** Use Behavioral Learning to Automate Security Policy**

 A. In the test, QA, and/or staging environments, run the applications and their associated test suites and use behavioral learning to capture allowed application behavior in the form of network, process, file and other security rules.